60 Participants Needed

 The trial does not specify whether you need to stop taking your current medications.
 However, it mentions that participants may still be undergoing endocrine or hormone therapies, suggesting that some medications might be allowed.

-What data supports the effectiveness of the WCM app treatment for cancer survivors?
+What prior data suggests that the WCM app is safe for cancer survivors with disabilities?

 This trial is for cancer survivors aged 18 or older who have finished active treatment for breast cancer, head and neck cancer, or sarcoma.
 Participants must self-identify as having disabling after-effects of cancer per the Americans with Disabilities Act, be medically stable to engage in two data collection sessions totaling 2 hours, and communicate in English.